 Since each industry is subject to its own unique influencing factors, an industry-specific comparison of turnover rates or even separate calculations for individual service sectors within an industry makes a lot of sense.
 Only companies operating under similar conditions can provide you with meaningful information.

-- All companies in the industry face similar labor market conditions.
+All companies in the industry face similar labour market conditions.

-- Companies share similar corporate structures (call centers, logistics centers, research laboratories).
+Companies share similar corporate structures (call centres, logistics centres, research laboratories).

 The causes of employee turnover have been intensively researched for a long time.
 Nevertheless, all of the current theories have some shortcomings.
 There is, however, a discernible trend to the overriding motivations that cause employees to leave a company: